arowe54/Movie-Wizard/README.md

 I thought this was a great time to implement a fusion of a Bootstrap carousel and card grid.
 I looked at the Bootstrap documentation for a carousel, and included the grid I created for search.html inside of the carousel-inner div.
 One challenge I noted here was implementing the carousel indicators.
 The indicators would originally go inside the grid, and so after playing around with pagination and navbars, I removed the carousel indicators (which could only be placed once), and replaced them with page navigation on both the top and and bottom.
 As I was testing the responsiveness of the design by minimizing the screen size, I noticed that I was not able to use the navbar on the top because of the left and right arrows, and since the carousel arrows were only placed on the top row anyways, I decided to remove them.
 I also noticed that the pages in the carousel only go from left-to-right, one page at a time (which is typical for a carousel/slideshow), which was originally an unintended feature, but I kept it because it looks better anyways (the prev/left button still works).

+Profile:

+After this, I decided to add profile.html and a /profile route where the user can access their username and password, as well as change each.
+The user accesses their username through a sqlite3 query and jinja.
+By accessing a session variable.

 Icons: